LeoNam543/movie-game-reviews/README.md

 # software-server
-This application is a website where user can register leave reviews for movies/games.
+This application is a website where user can register, create and manage reviews for movies/games.
+The application server is responsible for processing API requests and serving front-end static files.

 Install dependencies: